Honeycomb / Hexagonal Layout

 In „Grid“ this is called gutters.
 This defines the distance between object on x and y axis.

-Important for hexagons: if you have hexagon objects you need to adjust spacing additionally to offset.
+Important for hexagons: if you have hexagon objects you need to adjust spacing additionally to

 With this option the order of objects will be randomized.